nerdslab/arcade/README.md

 ---------
 **Approximating Cellular Densities**

-`version 0.1` - this is first repository of ArCaDe (published on MMMM DD, YYYY)
+`version 0.1` - this repository was last updated on 09/10/2018

 Related Publication
 ---------

+You can find further details about how we apply the methods in this repo to quantify neocortical layers of mouse brains in the following papers.
+If you use any part of the code or data in this repo, please cite the first paper.
+Please direct any questions to Theodore J. LaGrow at tlagrow(at)gatech(dot)edu or Eva Dyer at evadyer{at}gatech{dot}edu.

+* T.J.
+LaGrow, M. Moore, J.A.
+Prasad, A. Webber, M.A.
+Davenport, E.L.
+Dyer, "Cytoarchitecture and Layer Estimation in High-Resolution Neuroanatomical Images," in review, July 2018.

-* T. J. LaGrow, M. G. Moore, J. A. Prasad, M. A. Davenport, and E. L. Dyer, “Approximating cellular densities from high-resolution neuroanatomical imaging data,” to appear in Proc.
-IEEE Int.
-Engineering in Medicine and Biology Conf.
-(EMBC), Honolulu, Hawaii, July 2018 [[Paper]](http://mdav.ece.gatech.edu/publications/lmpdd-embc-2018.pdf)
+* T. J. LaGrow, M. G. Moore, J. A. Prasad, M. A. Davenport, and E. L. Dyer, “Approximating cellular densities from high-resolution neuroanatomical imaging data,” IEEE Engineering in Medicine and Biology Society Annual Conference (EMBC), July 2018. [[Paper]](http://mdav.ece.gatech.edu/publications/lmpdd-embc-2018.pdf)

 Description
 ---------